-“Manners Maketh Man”, the phrase coined by William of Wykeham that serves as Sydney Tech’s motto, conveys something more than an excessive respect for convention and conventionality.
+“Manners Maketh Man”, the phrase coined by William of Wykeham that serves as Sydney Tech’s motto (and that of the elite private boys’ school in the UK, Winchester College), conveys something more than an excessive respect for convention and conventionality.
 I thought forty-four years ago when I first came here that the phrase was a bit fuddy duddy.
 But I get it now.
 Because the expression is a call to action and acknowledges that by civility and charity society is saved from falling into savagery.
 I believe thinkers as diverse as Edmund Burke and George Orwell could agree on that.
 That is something that as a teenager I could not possibly understand.
 Something now appreciated.

 Thanks for inviting me.
 Congratulations to all prize recipients.
 Relax.
 This speech is over!

 STHS was one of the seven foundation selective schools of Sydney’s state education system.
-I am glad I was schooled there for a few years.
+I am glad I was schooled there for a few years.3

 2 The Rev. Roger Bush (1918-2000) was a conservative, British-born Australian Methodist minister of religion and radio talk-show host.